saikirangurijal/cloudcentersuite/Content/Middleware/Oracle Weblogic/README.md

 #### CloudCenter
  - CloudCenter 5.0.1 and above
- - Knowledge on how to use CloudCenter
+ - Knowledge on how to use Workload Manager
+ - Supported OS: CentOS 7

 # Download the service bundles
    Step 1 : Download the service bundle from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/Middleware/Oracle%20Weblogic/WorkloadManager/ServiceBundle/weblogic.zip).